 The Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAF) Research Identifiable Files (RIF) are a research-optimized version of T-MSIS data and serve as a data source tailored to meet the broad research needs of the Medicaid and CHIP data user community.
 These files include data on Medicaid and Children’s Health Insurance Program (CHIP) enrollment, demographics, service utilization and payments.

-The Centers for Medicare & Medicaid Services (CMS) created several resources to support researchers in their use of the TAF RIF, including technical guidance and a robust portfolio of data quality products.
-Among these products is a set of TAF Data Quality (DQ) Briefs and Snapshots to assist TAF users and potential TAF users in assessing the accuracy, reliability and usability of the TAF files.
+The Centers for Medicare & Medicaid Services (CMS) created several resources to support researchers in their use of the TAF RIF, including TAF technical guidance and data quality products.

 To obtain access to the files, please see the Research Data Assistance Center (ResDAC) website for information on completing a data use agreement and requesting TAF RIF data.
 The ResDAC website provides a centralized source of information on CMS datasets.